Eric-Joker/Enigmata/README.md

 ## Supported Resource Pack

-This obfuscator has some limitations regarding the resource packages it supports.
+This obfuscator has some limitations regarding the RP it supports.
 Most of these limitations are not difficult to resolve, but since I do not need them.
 [Pull requests](https://github.com/Eric-Joker/Enigmata/pulls) are welcome.

 - NOT ADDON
-- The JsonUI obfuscation feature will only obfuscate controls in files that do not share the same name as Vanilla JsonUI files. eg:
+- The JsonUI obfuscation feature will only obfuscate the controls in all JSON files within a specific folder. eg:

   ```
   ui/